XNSPY: Experience Unmatched Parental Monitoring & Control

 Parental monitoring offered by mSpy includes web filters and location tracking.
 However, parents using mSpy can miss out on screen time and app usage limits.
 In its place though, the app provides features like app, email, and text monitoring.

-Overall, what I genuinely enjoyed about using mSpy is its stealth mode.
+Overall, what we found genuinely impressive was its stealth mode.
 The app is undetectable once installed on the target phone.
-Even though parents might see it as their chance to monitor their child without consent, it is very unethical.
+But note that even though parents might see it as their chance to monitor their child without consent, using parental tracking apps like this is very unethical.

 Apart from the icon appearing a few times on the top bar, the app was not visible anywhere on the smartphone.